 How to Make Your Slip

 Slip is the most vital ingredient in slip trailing, but you don’t have to spend money on it.
 Buying it is perfect when starting to learn the basics of slip trailing because it shows you the consistency and softness that you need for this technique.

 Once you understand how the process works, it would be best if you use scraps of clay from the pieces that you created.
 Using the same clay allows you to maintain the consistency of your craft and its design.
 Here’s how you can make the best slip for trailing:

 - Soak scraps of clay in water.
 You can have as much as you want because you’ll store the excess for future use anyway.

 - Store it in an airtight plastic container to keep it suitable for future use.
-If you’re going to use different types of clay for your pieces, it would be best to have different slip containers to maintain the consistency of your ceramics.
+If you’re going to use Different types of clay for your pieces, it would be best to have different slip containers to maintain the consistency of your ceramics.

 Having a premade bucket of Slip is the most convenient way to go, so you don’t have to spend time making a new batch every time you want to Slip trail.

-Click HERE to check out some cool colors you may like to add to your Slip.
+See these Ceramic Stain Powders for some cool colors you may like to add to your Slip.

 Tools for Slip Trailing

 If you want to use slip trailing for your pieces, you’ll need trailing applicators with varying types and sizes.
 You can buy commercial applicators with removable tips to have a complete set for different trail sizes.
 This gives you better flexibility and creates more room for creativity.